 Prepare yourself by understanding the structure of a multiple-choice test and how to approach these types of exams.
 By carefully reading each question and answer choices offered, you can increase your chances of performing well on any multiple-choice test you take.

-All of the test items are multiple choice.
+- All of the test items are multiple choice.
 They are designed to have only one answer.
-If more than one answer seems correct, choose the choice that you believe is the best.
+If more than one answer seems correct, choose the one that you believe is the best.

 Use the following tips to effectively prepare for and present yourself during an interview, helping to increase your chances for job opportunities and promotions!

 - Interviewers may be subconsciously influenced by the physical appearance of an applicant during the interview even if they are explicitly instructed to disregard attire.
 Use your best judgment when deciding what to wear for your interview.

 - Collect information about the position for which you are interviewing.
 Review the job description and the job announcement.

 - The questions will be related to knowledge, skills, and abilities required for the job; therefore, use the above documents to think of potential questions and rehearse answers.
 Decide which parts of your background and experience are most important for this position.

 - Have friends and family quiz you.

 - If speaking in front of others makes you nervous, practice.

 - When answering the questions, try to be as succinct and clear as possible.
 Do not use acronyms or slang.